mcpython4-coding/Documentation/mcpython/world/Chunk.md

             :param name: the name of the attribute
             :param reference: the reference to use; unused internally
             :param default: the default value
-            :param authcode: deprecated
+            :param authcode: deprecated, will be removed
+            WARNING: content must be saved separately

         function __init__(self, dimension, position: typing.Tuple[int, int])

-            will create an new chunk instance
+            Will create an new chunk instance
             :param dimension: the world.Dimension.Dimension object used to store this chunk
             :param position: the position of the chunk
+            WARNING: use Dimension.get_chunk() where possible

             variable self.dimension